davidyell/Learning-CakePHP3/README.md

 ## Database
 I have added a dump of the database for ease of use.
 You can find it in `db_dump`.

-## Gotchas
-Currently there is a bug in the ORM, which you'll need to either wait for a fix, or just put a hack in.
-In `vendor/cakephp/cakephp/ORM/ResultSet.php`, you'll want to edit `line 402` to include an array check.

-` && is_array($results[$alias]) `

 ## Concepts covered
 * Layouts
 * Views